theChosenDevop/HNG_Backend/stage1/README.md

 ---

 ## Prerequisites
-Ensure you have the following on your local machione:
+Ensure you have the following on your local machine:
 - [Node.js](https://nodejs.org/) (version 16+ recommended)
 - [Git](https://git-scm.com/)